Allan Gray Equity Fund

 This is a way of reporting the return earned over a period as a percentage per year.
 Although the figure stated implies that the same percentage return was delivered every year, the actual return in each year may have been more or less than the reported figure, depending on the unit trust’s volatility.
 Annualised performance reporting simplifies comparison across different time periods and across different types of investments.

 To achieve the Equity Fund’s goal, we ignore market sentiment and rely on our thorough research process to identify and buy shares in companies which we believe are undervalued by the market.
 We sell them when they reach our estimate of fair value.
 We invest in a selection of shares across all sectors of the stock market.
-The Equity Fund can invest a maximum of 30% offshore, with an additional 10% allowed for investments in Africa outside of South Africa.
+The Equity Fund can invest a maximum of 45% offshore.

 What are the costs?